gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 - tuple
 - struct

-Let's compose all of them to prove the powers of sets: I'll define the type `Climber` of all the italian males that have a favorable BMI (body mass index) to climb.
+Let's compose all of them to prove the power of sets: I'll define the type `Climber` of all the italian males that have a favorable BMI (body mass index) to climb.

 ```js
 // helper types and functions